symmetryninja/pyxzones/README.md

 ## How to use

-PyXZones is in development mode currently and can be started by calling the module `python -m pyxzones` from within the root folder of the project.
+Installed locally via `pip` (ie. `pip install pyxzones`) or executed as a python module from a clone of the git repository (`python -m pyxzones`) are effectively equivalent.

+The default zone configuration and various other settings are provided the `settings.py` file and can be overwritten from a `pyxzones.json` configuration file located at the [XDG_CONFIG*](https://wiki.archlinux.org/title/XDG_Base_Directory) locations, or the user's home folder (a `.pyxzones.json` file is also suitable in the home folder).

-Zones are currently configured manually in the `settings.py` file.
-They can set as vertical or horizontal slices of a monitor.
-The existing example should be suitable as guidance for usage.
+Zones can be set as vertical or horizontal slices of a monitor.
+The existing example is hopefully suitable as guidance for general usage (please see `example_config/pyxzones.json`).

-With zones configured, and pyxzones running, the activation key(s) also set in `settings.py` (default `Alt_L`) can be held while moving a window with the cursor to activate snapping.
+With zones configured, and pyxzones running, the activation key(s) also set in settings (efault `Alt_L`) can be held while moving a window with the cursor to activate snapping.
 Holding this keybinding, windows can be dragged to a zone, and upon releasing the mouse click, the window will snap to the dimensions of the predefined zone.

-This project is currently under active development, please check back for more updates and features soon.

 `Note:` This package requires access with the Xorg server bindings, so it should only be used on Xorg-based Unix Systems or systems with sufficient Xorg backwards compatibility.
+Please see more information in the below [System Requirements](#system-requirements) section.

 ## Seeing stubborn windows?